Tetouan in Morocco is a city in the Mediterranean region.

-There are buses that run to various destinations in the city, but they are notorious for dirty cabs and perpetual delays.
+Some buses run to various destinations in the city, but they are notorious for dirty cabs and perpetual delays.

-At the end of Rue Moulay Abbas you can easily catch a Grand Taxi to reach nearby beaches: Martil, Cabo Negro, Ricon, Marina Smir and Kabila.
-The way goes through the park, you can admire the view of the Rif Mountains.
+At the end of Rue Moulay Abbas, you can easily catch a Grand Taxi to reach nearby beaches: Martil, Cabo Negro, Ricon, Marina Smir, and Kabila.
+On the way through the park, you can admire the view of the Rif Mountains.
 The fare to Martil is AED 5 per passenger but if you need a bit more room, pay for two seats.

 If you need to go to less popular beaches, such as Marina Smir, or beaches you have to transfer to, you can negotiate with the driver to rent a cab.
 It’s usually more expensive, but the comfort and time saved is worth it.
 Drivers like to pick up passengers in the evening from the beaches, thus saving them time and effort.